 How Long Does it Take to Heal a Fractured Ankle?

 Everyone is different, but those who follow their doctor and physiotherapist instruction usually recover quicker!

 All fractures typically take a minimum of 6-weeks for the bone to remould and become stable.
-Lower limb fractures that require full weight-bearing have additional load requirements, so 12-weeks usually is the minimum that an ankle fracture could be considered stable enough to jog, for example.
+Lower limb fractures requiring full weight-bearing have additional load requirements, so 12-weeks usually is the minimum for an ankle fracture to be considered stable enough to jog, for example.
 But, everyone’s fracture is different, and you really MUST follow your ankle surgeon specific advice.

 The following are general guidelines that are subject to surgeon modification.
 Everyone is different so please only follow the approach recommended explicitly by your surgeon.